Stare.

 Tour de Farce

 I don’t wager on athletic events or anything else, but, if I did, I’d bet Brandon will probably win this year’s Tour de France.
-Ordinarily, I’d never consider him to be a contender in the world’s most famous cycling event, but nothing is ordinary during Coronorama.
+Ordinarily, I’d never consider him to be a contender in the world’s most famous cycling event, but nothing is ordinary during Coronarama.

 The race was originally scheduled to start today, but it’s been pushed back nine weeks in order to let the virus thin out the crowds of spectators who occasionally spill out onto the roadway.
 Brandon says he was never officially notified about the delay, so he started pedaling away from Nice just before noon to get a head start on the rest of the pack.